A Connection Between Score Matching and Local Intrinsic Dimension: Experiments

 Table (\ref{tab:lid_benchmark}) depicts the results of the LID benchmark experiment.
 The non-parametric estimators perform well (MAE $<5$) on low-dimensional manifolds such as the 16-HyperSphere and 16-HyperBall, however their performance drops on highly curved, high-dimensional manifolds such as the 128-dimensional HyperTwinPeaks, 32-dimensional Clifford torus, and the 32-dimensional `Nonlinear' manifold.
 Of the non-parametric methods, ESS performed best with average MAE of $7.84$ and $7.12$ for $k=50$ and $k=100$, respectively.

-In almost all combinations of manifolds and $\sigma$, the denoising loss method outperforms FLIPD in terms of LID MAE.
-The difference in MAE with DiT is significant on high-dimensional and highly-curved manifolds such as HyperTwinPeaks and `Nonlinear', with the denoising loss achieving MAE $<5$ in most cases and FLIPD achieving MAE well into the double digits.
-We hypothesize that this could be due to the impact of manifold curvature on the Jacobian trace term in FLIPD or an aspect of the DiT architecture that does not work well with FLIPD.
-Beyond this, the denoising loss with DiT achieved the most competitive LID estimates with an average MAE of \textbf{2.21} for $\sigma=0.05$.
+In all combinations of architecture (MLP or DiT) and $\sigma$, the denoising loss method outperforms FLIPD in terms of average MAE.
+The difference in MAE between the denoising loss and FLIPD is small in most cases, but the differences can be significant on highly-curved manifolds such as `Nonlinear'.
+We hypothesize that this could be due to the impact of manifold curvature on the divergence term in FLIPD.
+Overall, the parametric methods leveraging the DiT architecture outperformed the non-parametric methods, with the denoising loss achieving an average MAE of \textbf{3.22} and FLIPD achieving an average MAE of $4.32$ for the hyperparameter choice $\sigma=0.05$.

-FLIPD favored the MLP architecture, achieving a MAE of 11.11 for $\sigma=0.05$, outperforming MLE and TwoNN.
-The MLP struggled to represent the challenging Clifford Torus and Nonlinear manifolds whereas the DiT did not.

 In figure (\ref{fig:scaling_experiment}) we compare the MAE and peak GPU memory usage of FLIPD and the denoising loss for a sequence of hypersphere manifolds of increasing LID and ambient dimension.
 We use the DiT architecture in this experiment.
 For each manifold, the ambient dimension is twice the true LID of the manifold.
 Both FLIPD and the denoising loss (left) achieve low LID MAE as the hypersphere grows.
 ESS, a non-parametric method, has low MAE on small manifolds, but it fails to scale to larger manifolds (MAE $\approx 25$ when $n=256$ and $d=128$).
 On the right, we compare peak GPU memory usage for simultaneous LID computation on all $2000$ data samples for the two parametric methods.
 As the LID and ambient dimension of the space increases, the peak GPU memory usage for the parametric methods increases due to the use of higher dimensional data and larger DiT models.
 The memory usage of FLIPD increases rapidly due to its reliance on gradient computation.
 The peak memory usage of the denoising loss method grows slowly, as it does not leverage gradient computation.